Aftermath of the Afghanistan War (2001–2021)

-The war in Afghanistan ended with the Taliban victory when the United States withdrew its troops from Afghanistan.
+The war in Afghanistan ended with the Taliban victorious when the United States withdrew its troops from Afghanistan.
 The aftermath has been characterized by marked change in the social and political order of Afghanistan as Taliban took over the country once again after the fall of Kabul in 2021.

 The aftermath has included the disintegration of the US-trained and funded Afghan Army, and a humanitarian and economic crisis due to the effects of the war, suspension of foreign aid, frozen monetary assets, and drought.
 Conflict has continued in Afghanistan, with the continuing conflict with the Islamic State, and a Republican insurgency against the Taliban in multiple provinces.

+Background

+The United States has been involved in the war, in one way or another, for forty-two years.
+They funded and armed the Afghan mujahideen fighting against Soviet-backed communist government.
+In 2001, The U.S. took control of Afghanistan after the invasion.
+During U.S. Army's stay in Afghanistan, they trained the Afghan Army.
+It is estimated that the United States spent more than $80 billion to train the Afghan Army so they could defend their government after the withdrawal.

+Some events during the same period, such as U.S. Marines urinating on Taliban fighters, Maywand District murders, and the Kandahar massacre, undermined public support for the government.

 Aftermath

 Collapse of Afghan Army

-Following the withdrawal of NATO troops from Afghanistan in the summer of 2021, in addition to a rapid offensive conducted by the Taliban, the Afghan National Army largely disintegrated, due to devastatingly low morale and massive corruption, with large numbers of ANA soldiers abandoning their posts or surrendering en masse to the Taliban, allowing the Taliban to capture large quantities of US-provided military equipment, vehicles and aircraft.
+Following the withdrawal of NATO troops from Afghanistan in the summer of 2021, in addition to a rapid offensive conducted by the Taliban, the Afghan National Army largely disintegrated, with large numbers of ANA soldiers abandoning their posts or surrendering en masse to the Taliban, allowing the Taliban to capture large quantities of US-provided military equipment, vehicles and aircraft.
 Soon, all the regional forces of the ANA had dissolved, with the exception of the 201st Corps and the 111th Capital Division, both of which were headquartered in Kabul, which was now surrounded by the Taliban.
 On 15 August 2021, the Taliban entered the outskirts of Kabul from multiple directions, beginning the fall of Kabul.
 On the same day, President Ashraf Ghani fled the country to Dubai.
 It was reported that ANA soldiers were fleeing to neighbouring countries in droves, some on foot and others onboard Afghan Air Force aircraft.
 At 8:55 pm local time, Taliban forces seized the Arg and raised their flag, soon afterwards declaring the restoration of the Islamic Emirate of Afghanistan.

+As many as 150,000 Afghans who assisted the United States remained in Afghanistan, including individuals who worked closely with US military forces.
+Hundreds of former members of the Afghan Special Forces have been refused resettlement to the UK.
+One former UK Special Forces officer told the BBC that "At a time when certain actions by UK Special Forces are under investigation by a public inquiry, their headquarters also had the power to prevent former Afghan Special Forces colleagues and potential witnesses to these actions from getting safely to the UK."